-The biggest challenge is supporting the shift from outputs (or services) to outcomes (clarity of purpose or intended impact).
-To support this, East Renfrewshire CHCP produced a prompt card, illustrating a conversation structured around the outcomes important to people.
-Other organisations have adapted this for local use:
+East Renfrewshire CHCP produced a prompt card, illustrating a conversation structured around the outcomes important to people.
+Other organisations have adapted this for local use: Talking Points Card

 Shifts in Thinking: From Deficits to Strengths

-A further challenge is that the system has focussed on identifying deficits and matching the deficits to services.
-We have worked with the Scottish Recovery Network and Thistle Foundation, to blend solutions focused approaches with an outcomes approach.
+A further challenge is that the system has focused on identifying deficits and matching deficits to services.
 The attached guide provides examples of techniques to support enabling conversations.

 Conversations in Healthcare Settings

 From 2012 to 2013, the Personal Outcomes and Quality Measures project considered possibilities and challenges of a personal outcomes approach in NHS settings.

-Broadening the Conversation: The second project report draws on practice examples to illustrate personal outcomes in healthcare scenarios.
+Broadening the Conversation: The second project report draws on practice examples to illustrate personal outcomes in health scenarios.
 The value of supportive relationships developed through outcomes focussed conversations emerges as a common thread .

 Making Connections with Self Management: The third project report identifies similarities between the engagement practices used within support for self management scenarios and a personal outcomes approach.
-It also describes development and application of context-specific outcomes prompts in the language used by a community nursing team
+It also describes development of context-specific outcomes prompts in the language used by a community nursing team